 Surface sampling involves taking mold samples from a surface.
 There are different ways in which this is achieved.

 • Swab samples – An object similar to a cotton swab is rubbed against the surface and then sent to a testing lab.
 The swab may also be rubbed against a petri dish and a culture allowed to grow.
+I purchase swabs and have them analyzed through Immunolytics.

 • Tape samples – A piece of clear tape is pressed against the moldy surface and then removed.
 The idea behind this testing method is to remove mold from the surface so that it can be tested.

 • Bulk samples – Bulk samples involve removing a piece of the potentially affected area to be sent to a lab for testing.
 This could be a piece of furniture or a piece of drywall as an example.
+You can contact Immunolytics and they will tell you have to send them bulk samples for analysis.

 Close-up Of Person's Hand Holding Cotton Swab To Get Mold Samples From Wall